Skip to content

 How I approach it:

 We look at what gives you energy and what drains it.
 And what needs to change.
 More rest?
 More delegation?
 Less perfectionism?
 Better boundaries?
 The answer is different for everyone.
-Where your limits are and how you hold them when you set the standard for the people around you.
+Where your limits are and how you hold them sets the standard for the people around you.
 Not as a therapy question, but as a leadership question.
 Because a leader who burns out doesn't serve their organisation.

 Result: